Florida school massacre: Panel to look at medical response

 The panel, which has been meeting periodically since April, has a Jan.
 1 deadline to report its findings to Gov. Rick Scott on the shooting's causes and recommendations for avoiding future school massacres.
 On Friday, the commission is scheduled to learn about the medical response to the shooting and begin debating its findings.
 The panel includes law enforcement, education and mental health officials, a legislator and the fathers of two dead students.

-Peterson, the longtime deputy assigned to Stoneman Douglas, has become the second-most vilified person surrounding the Feb.
+Peterson, the longtime deputy assigned to Marjory Stoneman Douglas High School, has become the second-most vilified person surrounding the Feb.
 14 shooting after suspect Nikolas Cruz.

 Security video shows Peterson arrived outside the three-story building where the killings happened shortly after the shooting began, about the same time the gunman finished slaying 11 people on the first-floor.
 Peterson drew his handgun, but retreated to cover next to the neighboring building.
 The video shows Peterson never left that spot for 50 minutes, even after other deputies and police officers arrived on campus and went inside.